AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 The variable length in execution is likely due to the internal synchronisation mechanisms that make ```cout``` thread safe.

 ## Problem Solving
+I did not encounter many problems while working on this project.
+Instead I will talk about how I would fix the existing problems if I could start again.

+I would not change my approach.
+I still believe that threading is unnecessary and would increase the Process Memory of the program for marginal performance gains.
+I don't believe threading would fix my performance issues either since rendering the rain is not a computationally intensive task and I would still need to print each character using ```cout```.
+Instead I would utilise the Windows API library, specifically the ```WriteConsoleOutput``` function to write directly to the console buffer.
+This would remove the abstracted function calls and synchronisation that occurs when ```cout``` is executed.